AplaProject/apla-docs-en/introduction/templates2.rst

 * *Source* - data source name.
 You can specify any name, which will have to be included in other commands later on (ex. *Table*) as a data source,
 * *Columns* - list of columns,
 * *Data* - one data entry per line, divided into columns by commas.
 Data should be in the same order as set in *Columns*, Entry values can be embraced in double quotes.
 If you need to use quote marks in the text, use double quotes.
 * **Custom** - allows for assigning calculated columns for data.
 For example, you can specify a template for buttons and additional page layout elements.
 Several calculated columns can be assigned.
-As a rule, these fields are assigned for output to *Table* and other commands that use received data.
+As a rule, these fields are assigned for output to *Table* and other commands that use received data,

   * *Column* - column name.
 A unique name should be assigned,
   * *Body* - a code fragment.
 You can obtain values from other columns in this entry using ``#columnname#`` and use them in this code fragment.